...

 Given these serious legal considerations, seeking professional legal guidance is essential.
 Legal experts can assist couples in navigating the complexities of common law marriage versus cohabitation, including the process of proving marital status in court if a dispute arises.

 One key consideration is the two-year limit for filing proceedings to prove a common law marriage after separation.
-It’s crucial to maintain documents such as joint leases, insurance policies, or other shared assets, as these can help establish the existence of the common law marriage, protecting both partners’ rights and interests.
+It’s crucial to maintain documents such as joint leases, insurance policies, or other shared assets, as these can help establish the existence of a common law marriage, protecting both partners’ rights and interests.

 For more tips on managing the legal complexities of Common Law Marriage versus cohabitation in Texas, check out our blog post on 6 Strategies for Survival: Cohabitation in the Texas Legal Landscape.
 Consulting with a knowledgeable attorney is key to ensuring that your legal rights are well-protected.